Ignore the Reddit-fueled spike, GameStop is actually still in trouble

-GameStop has been at the center of attention this week as its stock price skyrocketed and endured several massive swings.
-Share prices have increased almost tenfold since last Thursday, thanks to a growing movement on Reddit to buy the company's stock.
-As exciting as it might be to try to make some money off this crazy situation, it's imperative to understand that GameStop, fundamentally, isn't doing so hot.
+GameStop has been at the center of attention over the past week as its stock price skyrocketed and endured massive swings.
+Share prices increased almost tenfold in that span, thanks to a growing movement on Reddit to buy the company's stock.
+As exciting as it might be to try to make some money off this crazy situation, though, it's imperative to understand that GameStop, fundamentally, isn't doing so hot.

 Lost in all the hoopla is that GameStop continues to falter when it comes to all the important metrics for a company, with declining sales and the closing of 462 stores last year.
 Let's take a look at how GameStop is performing as an actual business, and not just as the target of some enthusiastic individual investors.